StuntsPT/bp2023/docs/classes/class04.md

         ylab= "Total Students",
         beside=TRUE,
         col=rainbow(5))
-# This is how we tell R to draw 2 plots at the same time
+# This is how we tell R to draw 2 plots in the same picture
 ```

 ---